agkamel/ptchart/README.md

 ```

 Now, we may want to see the data on a chart that respect the
-Standardized Celeration Chart conventions.
-To do so, we use the
+Standardized Celeration Chart conventions (Standard Celeration Society,
-`ptchart()` function.
+2022).
+To do so, we use the `ptchart()` function.

 ``` r
 ptchart(measures)